trimstray/test-your-sysadmin-skills/README.md

 ****

-  > This project contains sample questions/answers that can be used during an interview or exam.
-I created it for people moving on different levels of skills and knowledge. **I am waiting for your advice, tips and recommendations!**
+This project contains examples of questions/answers that can be used during an interview or exam for the position of the System Administrator (mainly).
+It is intended mainly for people working with *nix systems.

+Questions and answers relate to important and interesting topics related to the world of * nix systems.
+They can and even should be changed if necessary! **I am waiting for your advice, tips and recommendations.**

 ## Table of Contents